Nimsters/DeBox/README.md

             - [ ] References exist
             - [ ] Rule pattern requirement matches the referenced formula(e)
             - [ ] References are acessible (i.e. not in a closed box)
-            - [ ] The reference id given to the step is unique
+            - [x] The reference id given to the step is unique
         - [ ] Validity checks for proof
-            - [ ] All assumption discharged
+            - [x] All assumption discharged
-            - [ ] The conclusion of the last line is identical to the goal
+            - [x] The conclusion of the last line is identical to the goal
         - [ ] Error feedback for all failed checks
+    - [ ] Implementation of output
+        - [ ] Create valid filename from title (checks!)

 ####Report to-do list:
 - [ ] Resumé